JohnP105/NinjaFruit_C/README.md

 ## 🔮 Future Improvements

 - Add more varieties of fruits and obstacles
-- Implement additional power-up types
+- Implement interactive power-ups that can be sliced for special abilities
 - Add a combo system for slicing multiple fruits at once
 - Enhance visual effects for slicing
 - Improve mouse slicing feature so user can slice in every angle